-Lawmaker Pens Bill Requiring Trump To Undergo Mental Health Evaluation
+Lawmaker Urges Trump's Cabinet To Have Him Undergo Mental Health Evaluation

-A new bill introduced in the House of Representatives would require President Donald Trump to undergo a physical and mental health exam to determine if he is stable enough to stay in office.
+A new resolution introduced in the House of Representatives would encourage the vice president and the Cabinet to have President Donald Trump undergo a physical and mental health exam to determine if he is stable enough to stay in office.

-Rep. Zoe Lofgren (D-Calif.) introduced the bill on Friday.
-Should the results of the said exam be unfavorable, the bill calls for Vice President Mike Pence and members of the Cabinet to remove Trump from office.
+Rep. Zoe Lofgren (D-Calif.) introduced the resolution on Friday.
+Should the results of said exam be unfavorable, the resolution calls for Vice President Mike Pence and members of the Cabinet to remove Trump from office.

-The move would invoke the 25th Amendment, a rarely-used constitutional provision that allows the vice president and a majority of Cabinet members to jointly remove the president from office and replace him with the vice president.
+The move would invoke the 25th Amendment, a rarely used constitutional provision that allows the vice president and a majority of Cabinet members to jointly remove the president from office and replace him with the vice president.

-“Does the President suffer from early stage dementia,” Lofgren asked in a statement announcing the bill.
+In a statement announcing the resolution, Lofgren asked if the president suffers “from early stage dementia.”

 “Has emotional disorder so impaired the President that he is unable to discharge his duties,” she continued.
 “Is the President mentally and emotionally stable?”

-Note: CORRECTION: A previous version of this story mischaracterized the resolution.
-It is not a bill, and its text “urges” but does not mandate that the president undergo mental health evaluation.